Focus Taiwan App

 However, if no consensus on the draft amendments has been reached by the party caucuses within a month, the amendments will be directly sent to the Legislature.

-Adding to uncertainties about the future of the proposed amendments, Chen announced the completion of the initial review of the changes and adjourned the Economics Committee just three minutes into the meeting, after physical altercations between DPP and KMT lawmakers at the Legislative Yuan.
+Adding to uncertainties about the future of the proposed amendments, Chen announced the completion of the initial review of the changes and adjourned the Finance Committee just three minutes into the meeting, after physical altercations between DPP and KMT lawmakers at the Legislative Yuan.

 "The KMT and TPP brutally and forcibly sent the Act Governing the Allocation of Government Revenues and Expenditures out of the committee in three minutes today," wrote DPP Spokesperson Wu Cheng (吳崢) on Facebook on Wednesday, referring to the physical altercation between opposing lawmakers that occurred at the meeting.